ark-network/ark/website/blog/2023-12-14-liquidity-requirements/index.md

 :::note

-The money velocity (MV) for USD is quarterly.
+The Money Velocity (MV) for USD is quarterly.
 Assuming that M2 is constant and GDP is evenly distributed over the three months, the MV for one month should be ⅓ of the MV for the quarter, or 0.33.

 :::